benglines/immerse/_pages/log.md

   * Worked on main page for SpyDrNet SHREC.
 We don't know a lot about the functionality of the tool, so we need
   * Created pull request for "How to Contribue" page for Computing Boot Camp
 * **Friday**:
+  * Looked at plot_generic_tmr.py script from SpyDrNet SHREC in more depth to see what was going on, and came up with a list of questions for Andrew.
+  * Met with Andrew and had a great discussion on SpyDrNet SHREC to learn more about it and its purpose.
+We have more things to add to the documentation now, and we also understand a lot more about it now.
+  * Prepared for SpyDrNet 1.8.1 release by going over the release notes on the wiki

 ### Week 3: 10 MAY 2021